r-fukutoku/ML410_Project2/index.md

 ```
 18.3197148440588

-#### Final results:
-The crossvalidated mean square error
-determine which method is achieveng the better results.
+##### Since we aim to minimize the crossvalidated mean square error (MSE) for the better results, I conclude that locally weighted regression achieved the better result than randam forest.